df1228/guides/content/posts/quickly-fill-colors-in-sketch.md

 ---
-title: "quick fill a color in Sketch from sip"
+title: "Quick fill a color in Sketch from sip"
 date: 2019-01-02T15:17:14+08:00
 ---